SeraphaLab/seraphalab.github.io/docs/guides/model.md

 }
 ```

-## Using Dependency Injection with Models
+## Dependency Injection

-Serapha supports dependency injection for models, making it easy to manage dependencies within your models.
+Serapha supports Dependency Injection (DI) for models, making it easy to manage dependencies within your models.

 ### Example: Using DI in Models